shy-robin/slidev-ai-sharing/slides.md

 theme: seriph
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
-background: ./bg.png
+background: ./assets/bg.png
 # some information about your slides (markdown enabled)
-title: Welcome to Slidev
+title: AI 搜索
 info: |
   ## Slidev Starter Template
   Presentation slides for developers.